 Violent crime is usually followed by kidnapping and mugging.
-Nairobi is a city where you can easily be kidnapped in order to give them money and valuables.
-You need to get familiar with the dangerous zones in order to know what to avoid.
+Nairobi is a city where you can easily be kidnapped to give them money and valuables.
+You need to get familiar with the danger zones to know what to avoid.
 The kidnapping of westerners became more common in Kenya.
-Kidnapping is usually operated by the armed groups based in Somalia.
+Kidnapping is usually operated by armed groups based in Somalia.

 TERRORISM RISK : LOW

-Even though, terrorism is a worldwide threat, Kenya has a moderate probability of a terrorist attack.
-The threat from extremists linked to Al Shabaab exists and a number of attacks in Kenya happened in recent years.
+Even though terrorism is a worldwide threat, Kenya has a moderate probability of a terrorist attack.
+The threat from extremists linked to Al Shabaab exists and many attacks in Kenya happened in recent years.
 The police are patrolling the city and it prevented numerous attacks.
-Usual targets are the places like churches and mosques.
+Usual targets are places like churches and mosques.

 SCAMS RISK : LOW

 Unlike violent risks, scams risk almost does not exist in Nairobi.
-You may not encounter beggars, but there are some people who will try to talk to you, so as to distract your attention and steal something from you.
+You may not encounter beggars, but some people will try to talk to you, to distract your attention and steal something from you.